-We are not doing "in person" selections at this time.
-We are doing "FaceTime" Selections only.
+We have now opened “in person” selections back up.
+We are still doing FaceTime virtual selections if you would still prefer.
 If you are not able to FaceTime we can use another route for video chat.
 We have actually seen that the puppies act more like themselves this way.
 It has been working out very well.

 Puppy Pick Up will be scheduled to keep all families from coming in contact with each other.

 Thank you for your understanding.

 Beth has been in the veterinary industry for 20 years.
 She has seen it all which makes us very cautious with visitation.
 Due to outbreaks of diseases such as the Parvovirus, Coccidia, etc. we have a pretty strict visitation policy.
 Puppies are very fragile when so young, especially before they've had all their vaccinations.
 We only allow people that have already placed a deposit to come to view our puppies.
 Visitation is at 6 weeks of age.
 This way we're assured that no one has first been to someone else's breeding facility where they could potentially carry illnesses with them to our place.
 After a deposit is placed, we will set an appointment time in the order in which you are in line on the reservation list to choose your puppy.
 We just value our puppies and need to protect them from diseases and parasites, etc. People that have a puppy reserved with us are thankful for this policy, as they certainly do not want their new baby to get sick.

 1. Puppies' immune systems are very immature.
 Many unsuspecting visitors have brought disease (parvovirus, distemper, etc) with them when visiting pups, the result of which is the death of the entire litter.
 I personally know several breeders that have lost entire litters to parvovirus brought in by visitors.